Menu

 Updates on legislation:

-Unfortunately, the rights of transgender and non-binary individuals are being endangered in many states at this time.
+Unfortunately, the rights of transgender and nonbinary individuals are being endangered in many states at this time.
 This amounts to an organized attempt to make an entire category of people disappear.
 This is unacceptable, for so many reasons.
-Trans and non-binary people are our friends, neighbors, family.
-They are people who deserve to live, play sports, get medical care, and see themselves reflected positively throughout society.
-Trans and non-binary people exist everywhere.
+Trans and nonbinary people are our friends, neighbors, family.
+Trans and nonbinary people deserve to live, play sports, get medical care, and see themselves reflected positively throughout society.
+Trans and nonbinary people exist everywhere.
 They exist in states where their rights are being taken away.
 They exist in our community.
 They exist everywhere, and deserve to have equal rights and safety everywhere they go.

 Legislation trackers:

-Please use the contact link above to let us know if there is an update you would like to see included in this list.
+Please contact us to let us know if there is an update you would like to see included in this list.

-The last week in March is Trans Week of Visibility and Action but the need for action will continue - visit the link to find out more about what we can all do to help fight these attacks on trans lives
+The last week in March is Trans Week of Visibility and Action.
+This site is from 2023, but the need for action continues - visit the link to find out more about what we can all do to help fight these attacks on trans lives.

 Join us in sending financial support to other states: